spark-dotnet/framework/README.md

 # Documentation

-Blazor Spark has thorough [documentation](https://blazorspark.com/docs/introduction/), making it easy to get started.
-It's also built on top of [Blazor Server](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor), so if you're familiar with it, you'll find Spark incredibly intuitive to use.
+Spark has thorough [documentation](https://blazorspark.com/docs/introduction/), making it easy to get started.
+It's also built on top of [ASP.NET & Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor), so if you're familiar with it, you'll find Spark incredibly intuitive to use.
 - [Get Started](https://blazorspark.com/docs/introduction/)
 - [The Basics](https://blazorspark.com/docs/configuration/)